Updated November 16,2021

 If you’re fully vaccinated, should you plan to get a COVID-19 booster shot?

-As of October 21, 2021, the FDA and Center for Disease Control (CDC) recommend booster shots for certain groups of people who have received the Pfizer, Moderna and Johnson & Johnson/Jannsen COVID-19 vaccine.
+In Arkansas, booster shots are now available for anyone age 18+.
+The FDA recommends booster shots for people who have received the Pfizer, Moderna and Johnson & Johnson/Jannsen COVID-19 vaccine.
 Eligible individuals may choose which booster shot they take, and may take a different brand than their original COVID-19 vaccine.

 Who is eligible to receive the booster shot?